NickR2600/ConnectDemo01/Initial-files.md

     ![](img/Update2.png)

 15. After the deployment succeeds, enter `./demo` on the keyboard connected to the RPi to run the program.
 	- If you don’t have a RPi, do this in a remote terminal for the device created by Connect. **Remember to do this as the `pi` user**!

 ## Next Lab ##
-Move on to the next lab, **Update a Device While its Program Runs**.
+Move on to the next lab, [Update a Device While its Program Runs](Update-device.md).